The House of the Seven Gables (film): Plot

-The governor releases Clifford from prison, who returns to the Pyncheon house.
+After years of Hepzibah trying, the governor finally releases Clifford from prison, whereupon he returns to the Pyncheon house.
 "Holgrave" spreads rumors about town that Clifford has been poring over old documents, has found a secret stairway in the house, and is tearing up the Pyncheon home in search of the long-lost treasure.
 Jaffrey has invested money from wealthy abolitionists in risky investments involving the slave trade.
 Realizing he might be able to seize control of the house, Jaffrey uses these rumors to accuse Clifford of insanity.
 Jaffrey visits the house, and hears banging – which he assumes is Clifford searching for the gold.
 Jaffrey leaves, triumphant.
 Hepzibah discovers that Holgrave is making these noises, and evicts him from the house despite the protests of Phoebe (who is in love with him).
 A worried Hepzibah then searches Holgrave's room and discovers he is really Matthew Maule.
 She warns Clifford, who admits that he has known all along who Holgrave is and that Holgrave is part of his plan to clear his name.

 Jaffrey visits the house and tells Clifford that he intends to have him committed.
 Clifford responds by asking Jaffrey to sign a document that clears Clifford's name.
 Jaffrey refuses.
 Deacon Arnold Foster (Miles Mander), who loaned Jaffrey the investment funds, arrives and demands the money back.
 Jaffrey refuses.
 The deacon goes into the hallway and commits suicide.
 Hepzibah accuses Jaffrey of murder.
 Panicking, Jaffrey signs the document and tells Clifford that he can have the lost treasure so long as Clifford does not accuse him of murder.
 Clifford admits that there is no hidden staircase and no gold.
 It's all been a trick on Jaffrey, played by Clifford and Matthew Maule.

 Hearing the name of Maule, Jaffrey collapses dead.
 With Clifford's name cleared, he marries Hepzibah and Maule marries Phoebe.
 They restore the house, and put it up for sale.